rbaron/advent-of-code-2019/day22/notes.md

 Now we know how to:

 1. Invert each shuffling operation (cut, deal with increment, deal into new stack)
-2. Compose multiple shuffling operations into a single operation that is equivalent to a single pass over all the reversed shuffling operations from the input
+2. Compose multiple shuffling operations into a single "master" operation that is equivalent to a single pass over all the reversed shuffling operations from the input
-3. Apply the composed shuffling operations many times over
+3. Apply the "master" composed shuffling operation many times over

 So we can finally answer:

 ```
-f^n(2020) = (a^n)*2020 + b(inv(a-1))
+f^n(2020) = (a^n)*2020 + b(inv(a-1)) (mod N)
 ```